biopragmatics/semra/docs/source/index.rst

 SeMRA isn't itself a curation tool, but it has the option to integrate :mod:`biomappings` in deployments of its local web application for curation purposes.

-SeMRA isn't an tool for merging ontologies like `CoMerger <https://arxiv.org/abs/2005.02659>`_, but it outputs detailed and comprehensive semantic mappings that are critical as input for such tools.
+SeMRA isn't an tool for merging ontologies like `CoMerger <https://arxiv.org/abs/2005.02659>`_ or `OntoMerger <https://arxiv.org/abs/2206.02238>`_, but it outputs detailed and comprehensive semantic mappings that are critical as input for such tools.

 Artifacts Overview
 ------------------